Chinstrap777/Creality-K1-Max/README.md

 # THIS IS A WIP THAT I PLAN ON CONVERTING TO A WIKI FOR THE K1 MAX

-# Installation Helper Script for Creality K1 Series
+# Guilouz Installation Helper Script for Creality K1 Series

 <img width="1102" src="https://github.com/Guilouz/Creality-K1-and-K1-Max/blob/main/images/Home/Home.png">